 A chair to die in

 It is a Saturday in early April, the first really beautiful day of this spring.
 I bought a new chair to sit in outside.
-Outside, that's life for me.
-Outside, where I can bask in the sun like a lazy cat.
-Then that very long, gray winter will be forgotten soon enough.
-Today I went to the shopping center with my neighbor to buy that new chair.
-At home I settle into it and the world is perfect.
-Almost.
-I purr like a cat in heat.
+The chair hangs on a spring so that I can bask in the sun like a lazy cat, rocking along.
+This way that very long, gray winter will be forgotten soon enough.

 'I can grow old in this chair.'